*Starting May 2018*

-Given the nature of the project and the materials that need to be replaced, construction will be noisy, unfortunately.
+Given the nature of the projects and the materials that need to be replaced, construction will be noisy, unfortunately.
 Expect noise and vibrations from jackhammering and other heavy equipment.

-When do you expect the project to be completed?
+When do you expect the construction to be completed?

 - Project Manager: Sylvio Miron